 2. Grand Canyon, Arizona

 No adventure to the Southwest will ever be complete without a visit to the Grand Canyon.
 This 10-mile geological wonder in Arizona is famous for its massive natural rock formations, revealing layers of red rock that tell of the region’s millions of years in history.

-As one of the world’s seven natural wonders, the Grand Canyon is one of the most famous Southwestern vacation destinations, and although you’ve seen it in photographs, nothing really prepares you for the breathtaking sight of it in real life.
+As one of the world’s seven natural wonders, the Grand Canyon is one of the most famous tourist destinations in the world, and although you’ve seen it in photographs, nothing really prepares you for the breathtaking sight of it in real life.

 A majority of the attractions here are easily accessible – there’s a paved Rim Trail, shuttle buses, overlooks, bathrooms, and wheelchair-accessible walkways.